 South Boston parking freeze

-Established in 1993 under rules of the Massachusetts Department of Environmental Protection (310 CMR 7.33) as one of the air quality mitigation measures associated with the Central Artery/Tunnel project, the South Boston parking freeze limits the availability parking spaces in South Boston.
-The Air Pollution Control Commission adopted regulations for the South Boston freeze in 1994, and most recently amended them in March 2006.
+The parking freeze limits the availability of parking spaces in South Boston.
+The Air Pollution Control Commission adopted regulations for the freeze in 1994.
+The City amended the regulations in March 2006.

 The regulations include a definition of the freeze area.
 The regulations divide South Boston into three zones:

 - the Industrial/Commercial Zone, and

 After the City took an inventory of existing parking spaces, we began issuing permits in 2004.

 The freeze allows a maximum of 30,389 off-street parking spaces in South Boston.
 This does not include exempt residential spaces.
 As of June 22, 2017, there are 1,034 spaces in the parking freeze bank.
 The City can allocate these to new parking facilities.
 The actual number of facilities and spaces changes as old parking lots close and new ones open.
 We welcome and encourage informal inquiries from owners and developers.
 Residential parking spaces are largely — though not completely — excluded from the freeze.